 Academic integrity and research ethics are fundamental to the practice of science.
-We have attempted to create a rigorous and relevant program to train students in the highest standards for conducting research.
-All biomedical PhD students are required to participate in four different face-to-face RCR courses for a total of 20 contact hours.
+We have created a rigorous program to train students in the highest standards for conducting research.
+All biomedical PhD students are required to participate in in-person and online RCR courses for a total of 18 contact hours.
 To receive credit for RCR training, students complete written assessments and course credit is formally tracked by the university registrar to ensure that all RCR requirements are met prior to graduation.
 The following requirements apply to students that matriculate in Fall 2020 or later.
 If you matriculated prior to Fall 2020, transitional requirements are outlined here.

 Introduction to RCR Concepts: All first year biomedical PhD students will participate in BIOTRAIN 750, a one day event prior to the start of classes in August.
 Topics covered will include conflict management, choosing a mentor, integrating well-being into graduate school, data management, identifying and reducing biases, and diversity, equity and inclusion at Duke.
 This will provide 4 RCR credit hours.

 The Responsible Scientist I: In the Spring, all first year students will participate in BIOTRAIN 751, a semester long course that utilizes online lectures/modules, in-person lectures and small group discussions, and focuses on Responsible Conduct of Research (RCR) and Rigor & Reproducibility (R&R) topics for early-stage graduate students.
 Each topic is accompanied by a short assessment and bi-monthly small group sessions.
 This will provide 4 RCR credit hours.